ZuluVictorai/UsingLLMs101/6-6-24 notes.md

 -can you expand on the uses of low orbit satellites for communication systems, specifically on creating a supernode over LEO?
 -can you summarize the contents you just presented with the key points focusing on supernode communication and design?

-#1.1 chatgpt -low orbit satalites:
+#1.1 claude -low orbit satalites:

   explain:
   Certainly!
 The article discusses the basics of Low Earth Orbit (LEO) satellite systems and their applications in communications.
 Here's a summary in simpler terms: